 We work closely with cancer investigators and their teams on all aspects of observational and experimental studies that involve patient questionnaires and surveys, social media, biological sample collection and secondary data analysis.

 Established in 2010, the CSHO shared resource provides support to federally funded, peer-reviewed research, as well as pilot and proof-of-concept research.
-We worked closely with members of each of the three Penn State Cancer Institute research programs: Population Health and Cancer Control, Experimental Therapeutics and Mechanisms of Carcinogenesis.
+We worked closely with members of each of the three Penn State Cancer Institute research programs: Cancer Control, Experimental Therapeutics and Mechanisms of Carcinogenesis.

 In addition, we collaborate with other research institutes at Penn State, including: